Judicial Redress Act

 The law provides exceptions:

-- where federal, state, or local law (including applicable rules and regulations) requires consideration of an applicant’s criminal history;
+- where federal, state, or local law (including applicable rules and regulations) requires consideration of an candidate’s criminal history;

 - for law enforcement agencies;